 The best learning is active and engaged.
 It can be found in ordinary places.
 Activities outside the classroom are not merely add-ons to the core curriculum.
 These activities energize students and help them to see the holistic connections between mind, body, and spirit.
 They are a continuous enrichment, a way to sustain and deepen learning.

-YHIS recognizes many students and parents have an interest in athletics and firmly believes that athletics program is an essential part of the development of the whole person.
+YHIS recognizes many students and parents have an interest in athletics and firmly believes that the athletics program is an essential part of the development of the whole person.
 Physical activities also play an important role in enhancing students’ school accomplishment.
 By participating in athletics programs, students have opportunities to develop responsibility, sportsmanship, teamwork, and character, etc. YHIS runs athletics programs by seasons: Spring, Fall with soccer and volleyball, and basketball respectively.

 CONCERTS & PERFORMANCES